pders01/pders01/README.md

 <br />

-# Librarian by education and a software engineer by profession. 👨🏻‍💻 📚
+# Librarian by education and software engineer by profession. 👨🏻‍💻 📚

 - 🧐 My goals are empowering librarians to combat society's problems and giving questionable companies a run for their money. 💸
 - 🔭 I'm currently working @LMSCloud GmbH as a software engineer.